ashtonaparra/ashtonaparra.github.io/essays/smart-questions.md

 <img width="300px" class="rounded float-start pe-4" src="../img/think.png">

 Asking smart questions is vital for software engineers, particularly in open-source communities or forums like StackOverflow.
 Smart questions clearly define the problem, show prior research and efforts, and invite meaningful discussion.
-Eric Raymond, in his essay "How to Ask Questions the Smart Way," emphasizes that well-posed questions lead to better responses, more effective collaboration, and higher-quality answers.
+In his essay "How to Ask Questions the Smart Way," Eric Raymond emphasizes that well-posed questions lead to better responses, more effective collaboration, and higher-quality answers.
 In this essay, I will analyze one well-crafted question and one poorly posed question from StackOverflow to highlight how these principles impact the kind of help that is received.

 ## The Smart Question

-Question Summary: The smart question is titled “Why is processing a sorted array faster than processing an unsorted array?”.
+Question Summary: The smart question is titled [“Why is processing a sorted array faster than processing an unsorted array?”](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array).
 The user asks why a specific behavior is observed when sorting arrays in C++.
 The developer provides a clear description of their environment and experience: they had been testing performance in C++, found that processing a sorted array was consistently faster, and wanted to understand the reason behind this observation.

 ```cpp
 Q: Why is processing a sorted array faster than processing an unsorted array?